mackSham/e-Commerce/README.md

 - Admin can delete any rating and reviews of the customer
 - Admin can approve or disapprove vendor's request of adding new category
 - Admin can see all the pending items to deliver with some filters(vendor name,...) and sort(time, name...)
+- ***Admin will decide the minimun distance or minimum cost after which dilevery rates will applied***

 #### Vendor